Namira Salim

 On 23 March 2011, Asif Ali Zardari, President of Pakistan conferred on Salim the Tamgha-e-Imtiaz (Medal of Excellence) for achievement in sport, including her trips to the poles and the Everest skydiving event.
 She was awarded the Power 100 Trailblazer Award by Pakistan Power 100 in London in September 2013 for her efforts to promote international peace and harmony, and was placed on their "Women Power 100" list.

 Poles

 Namira Salim is the first Pakistani to have reached both the North Pole in April 2007 and the South Pole in January 2008, respectively.
 She is also the first woman from Monaco and Dubai (UAE), her adopted countries, to have reached the two poles.
-At both poles, she hoisted the national flags of Pakistan, the UAE, Monaco and peace flagș.
+At both poles, she hoisted the national flags of Pakistan, the UAE, Monaco and peace flags.

 In 2008, Salim participated in the "First Everest Skydive 2008."
 She is the first Asian to skydive (tandem) Mount Everest from an altitude of 29,500 feet which surpasses the altitude of Mount Everest at 29,480 feet, and she landed at Syangboche Airport, the highest dropzone of the world, located at 12,350 feet, about 12 miles from Mount Everest which Salim refers to as the "third pole."